The Essenes

 ENOCHIAN

-However, the text of Enoch became a continued influence within the Hebrew Bible and probably has much to do with the Enochian sect’s viability.
+However, the text of Enoch continued to influence the Hebrew Bible and probably had much to do with the Enochian sect’s viability.
 Also, the Book of Enoch is represented in the New Testament.
-Revelations 1.13-14 references the Ancient of Days, “His head and his hairs were like wool, as white as snow,” with Enoch’s 46.1-3, “…whose head was like white wool.”
+Revelations 1.13-14 references the Ancient of Days: “His head and his hairs were like wool, as white as snow,” with Enoch’s 46.1-3, “whose head was like white wool.”

 Enoch 48.2-5, “In that hour the Son of man invoked before the Lord of spirits, and his name in the presence of the Ancient of Days.
 Before the sun and the signs were created, before the stars of heaven were formed, his name was invoked,” compared with John 1.1-2, “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.”
-Both scriptures would lead one to believe that the disciple John must have had familiarity with Enochic beliefs, even though both were many generations removed from Enoch.
+Both scriptures would lead one to believe that the disciple John must have had familiarity with Enochic beliefs.

 The above scriptures require time, acceptance, refinement, and a continued and organized effort to form this extended theology.
-This would infer the Enochic vision as ongoing, a root of Judaism almost from the beginning, perhaps as early as the times of Enoch himself.
-What later is designated as the Zadokite Priesthood is thought to have its roots in the earlier formal priesthood, beginning with Aaron, Moses’ brother.
-Later, the traditions observed within the books of Samuel indicate a true prophet led by the Spirit, for it is he who designates David.
-But earlier traditions show evidence as well, most prominently Melchizedek, the King of Salem, a priest-king; also, Brothers of the Righteous are mentioned in Enoch, also indicating much earlier priesthoods.
+This effort would infer the Enochic vision as ongoing, a root of Judaism almost from the beginning, perhaps as early as the times of Enoch himself.
+What is later designated as the Zadokite Priesthood originates in the earlier formal priesthood, beginning with Aaron, Moses’ brother.
+Later, the inner core of priesthood training reveals itself, as the traditions observed within the books of Samuel indicate a true prophet led by the Spirit—it is Samuel who designates David.
+However, earlier traditions also show evidence, most prominently Melchizedek, the King of Salem, a priest-king, and thought by many to be Shem himself.
+Brothers of the Righteous are mentioned in Enoch, indicating much earlier priesthoods.

 Isaiah 9.6 (c.
-725 BC) is another good example of the continuation of messianic theology: “For unto us a child is born, a Son is given; and the government shall be upon his shoulder.
+725 BC) is another good example of the continuation of messianic theology: “For unto us a child is born, a Son is given, and the government shall be upon his shoulder.
 And his name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.”
-This gives attribution to the longer-standing messianic vision, which is very much in line with Enochian and Essenic thinking generally.
+This scripture gives attribution to the longer-standing messianic vision, which is very much in line with Enochian and Essenic thinking.

 §